 Within the content of the VMAP XML tag you can see the

 vmap:VMAP element, instead of

 vmap:AdSource id.
 You might see separate ads for pre-rolls, mid-rolls, and post-rolls.
-All of them have an ad tag URI, which go to Ad Manager and request a VAST XML.
-If you were to copy and paste these URLs into another a browser, you should get back an actual VAST XML.
-Your player should obtain the XML via the redirect.
+All of them have an ad tag URI, which goes to Ad Manager and requests a VAST XML.
+If you were to copy and paste these URLs into another a browser, you would get back an actual VAST XML.
+Your player obtains the XML via the redirect.